google/comprehensive-rust/src/exercises/day-2/luhn.md

 Copy the code below to <https://play.rust-lang.org/> and implement the function.

-Try to solve the problem the "simple" way first, using for loops an integers.
+Try to solve the problem the "simple" way first, using `for` loops and integers.
 Then, revisit the solution and try to implement it with iterators.